Bitcoin drops below $20,000 as crypto selloff quickens

 It’s the latest sign of turmoil in the cryptocurrency industry amid wider turbulence in financial markets.
 Investors are selling off riskier assets because central banks are raising interest rates to combat quickening inflation.

+The overall market value of cryptocurrency assets has fallen from $3 trillion to below $1 trillion, according to coinmarketcap.com, a company that tracks crypto prices.

-A spate of crypto meltdowns have erased tens of billions of dollars of investors’ assets and sparked urgent calls to regulate the freewheeling industry.
+A spate of crypto meltdowns has erased tens of billions of dollars of value from the currencies and sparked urgent calls to regulate the freewheeling industry.
+Last week, bipartisan legislation was introduced in the U.S. Senate to regulate the digital assets.
+The crypto industry has also upped its lobbying efforts — flooding $20 million into congressional races this year for the first time, according to records and interviews.

+Cesare Fracassi, a finance professor at the University of Texas at Austin who leads the school’s Blockchain Initiative, believes Bitcoin’s fall under the psychological threshold isn’t a big deal.
+Instead, he said the focus should be on recent news from lending platforms.

+“There is a lot of turbulence in the market,” Fracassi said.
+“And the reason why prices are going down is because there is a lot of concern the sector is overleveraged.”

+The cryptocurrency exchange platform Coinbase announced Tuesday that it laid off about 18% of its workforce, with the company’s CEO and cofounder Brian Armstrong placing some of the blame on a coming “crypto winter.”

-Stablecoin Terra imploded last month, erasing tens of billions of dollars in a matter of hours.
+Stablecoin Terra imploded last month, losing tens of billions of dollars in value in a matter of hours.

+Crypto had permeated much of popular culture before its recent tumble, with many Super Bowl ads touting the digital assets and celebrities and YouTube personalities routinely promoting it on social media.